checkly/docs.checklyhq.com/site/content/learn/opentelemetry/metrics.md

 ---
-title: OpenTelemetry metrics
+title: What are OpenTelemetry Metrics?
-subTitle: An introduction to OpenTelemetry's most data-efficient signal
+displayTitle: An introduction to OpenTelemetry Metrics
-displayTitle: Metrics
+navTitle: Metrics
 description: OpenTelemetry Metrics play a critical role in monitoring applications by offering a way to capture and analyze key metrics in a standardized, scalable manner.
 Whether you're managing a complex microservices architecture or a simpler system, OpenTelemetry helps track essential statistics that reveal the health and performance of your services.
 date: 2024-10-18
 author: Nocnica Mellifera